Python Lesson 8: Machine Learning

 from sklearn.model_selection import train_test_split

-• The characteristics of the objects, features.
+• The characteristics of the objects, or features.

 • The class to which the objects belong.

-We have 500 objects defined in terms of two attributes and 500 classes labeled in terms of integers, i.e. [0,1] belongs to the class 0, [2,3] belongs to the class 1, [4,5] belongs to the class 2 and so on.
+We consider 500 objects defined in terms of two attributes and 500 classes labeled in terms of integers, i.e. [0,1] belongs to the class 0, [2,3] belongs to the class 1, [4,5] belongs to the class 2 and so on.

 X = np.arange(1000).reshape((500, 2))